-- For some devices such as the BrightSign, the App can be downloaded from the Appspace console.
+- For some devices such as BrightSign, the app can be downloaded from the Appspace console.

-- For some devices such as the MediaVue, the App comes preinstalled with the device.
+- For some devices such as MediaVue, the app comes preinstalled with the device.

-- Most device integrations such as Cisco Collaboration Endpoints with Wallpaper, or Crestron Touch Panels for room scheduling, the Progressive Web App (PWA) version of the Appspace App is used.
+- Most device integrations such as Cisco Collaboration Endpoints, or Crestron Touch Panels for room scheduling, the Progressive Web App (PWA) version of the Appspace App is used.

 Devices may require other specific configurations necessary for it to function seamlessly with Appspace.
-For more information for each device, refer to our Knowledge Center articles:
+For more information, refer to the specific device’s installation instructions.